-Highlights of the BP-Selco programs were summarized previously in Section 6.0 and additional detailed information appears in Mckenzie (1986, 1987), Holmes and Reed (1988), Holmes and Hoffman (1987) and Poole (1991).
+Highlights of the BP-Selco programs were summarized previously in Section 6.0 and additional detailed information appears in McKenzie (1986, 1987), Holmes and Reed (1988), Holmes and Hoffman (1987) and Poole (1991).
+A drilling data table that presents drill hole numbers, collar coordinates, hole azimuths, hole inclinations and hole depth information for the BP-Selco programs is included in Appendix 1 of this Technical Report.